 The Challenges

-Balancing the strengths and challenges of the German Shepherd personality ensures you bring out the best in your companion.
+A combination of the strong and tough side of the German Shepherd character would guarantee that you achieve the best in your friend.

 Consistency is Key